-In contrast Mediation Services are specifically focused on issues and disagreements relating to EHC assessment processes and plans.
-This includes where a request has been made for an assessment for an EHC Plan and that request has been turned down by the Local Authority.
-Decisions relating to the assessment process or the educational provision or needs described in an EHC Plan can be appealed to the First Tier Tribunal.
+In contrast Mediation Services are specifically focused on issues and disagreements relating to EHC needs assessment processes and plans.
+This includes where a request has been made for an assessment for an EHC plan and that request has been turned down by the Local Authority.
+Decisions relating to the assessment process or the educational provision or needs described in an EHC plan can be appealed to the First Tier Tribunal.
 (Please see the link to downloadable guidance about the First Tier Tribunal and lodging an appeal on the right of this page).

 Obtaining Mediation Advice

-A parent or young person wishing to appeal to the First Tier Tribunal about the education elements of EHC assessments and plans will need to obtain a certificate to demonstrate that they have at least considered mediation before the Tribunal will accept their appeal.
+A parent or young person wishing to appeal to the First Tier Tribunal about the education elements of EHC needs assessments and plans will need to obtain a certificate to demonstrate that they have at least considered mediation before the Tribunal will accept their appeal.
 This certificate will be issued by a Mediation Adviser, who can provide support and guidance to you about what can be appealed to tribunal, how mediation can be accessed and who the appointed mediators are for the East Midlands.